emalele1688/JsonOnKernel/README.md

 ## Building

-You can build the kjson library module and used the Module.symvers generated on your makefile.
+You can build the kjson library module and using the Module.symvers generated on your makefile.
 Or you can put the sources and headers file directly on your project.

 ## Example